 Just a few days ago, I had the chance to watch a video clip of James Gleick talking about his then-recent book, Information, A History, A Theory, A Flood, in the Talks at Google program (here, you can watch the whole session).

 Gleick invited everyone to participate in the discussion, and while he managed everything smoothly, the mindset gap between the lecturer and the audience was easy to notice.

-Referring to his experience of working as a science reporter for the New York Times, Gleick contrasted the old media world and its leading newspapers and journalists, with the new googlized world and its drowned-in-information citizens.
+Referring to his experience working as a science reporter for the New York Times, Gleick contrasted the old media world and its leading newspapers and journalists with the new googlized world and its drowned-in-information citizens.

 If you haven’t had a chance to read his book on Information, reading his article titled How Google Dominates Us will give you a grasp of his ideas on this topic.

 Although various points were discussed in that highly interactive session, I just want to draw your attention to one of the issues discussed there: the concept of serendipity.

 Definition of Serendipity

 The Oxford Dictionary has defined serendipity as the occurrence and development of events by chance in a happy or beneficial way.